Weekly Work Schedules

-Most full-time exempt administrative and non-exempt/administrative support positions at the college have a regular work schedule of 35 hours per week; however, some positions call for regular schedules of up to 40 hours a week.
-A staff member working 35 hours or more per week is considered "full-time."
+Full-time: Most full-time exempt administrative and non-exempt/administrative support positions at the college have a regular work schedule of 35 hours per week; however, some positions call for regular schedules of up to 40 hours a week.
+A staff member working 35 hours or more per week is considered “full-time.”

-Staff members in this category work regular schedules of 17.5 or more hours per week—that is at least half of the normal full-time schedule of 35 hours per week.
+Regular part-time: Staff members in this category work regular schedules of 17.5 or more hours per week—that is at least half of the normal full-time schedule of 35 hours per week.
 Even though the normal full-time schedule for similar positions may be 40 hours per week, any staff member working a regular schedule of 17.5 hours or more per week is considered regular part-time.

-Staff members in this category work regular schedules of less than 17.5 hours a week.
+Less than half-time: Staff members in this category work regular schedules of less than 17.5 hours a week.

 Annual Work Schedules

 The operation of the college requires various annual work schedules based on the needs of each office or department.
 The following describe the usual annual work schedules:

 Fiscal-year (12-Month) positions: Staff members in these positions are scheduled to work 12 months (52 weeks) from July 1 through June 30.

 Academic-year positions: Staff members in academic-year positions work approximately nine months while the college is in session.
 The academic year begins the week before classes start in the fall and ends one full week after Commencement (generally 39 weeks).